Mark Silcox

+and for playing Mohammed Shah "Shady" Shaheed in BBC Three's Man Like Mobeen.

 Early life

-Silcox grew up in India, where he received a Master's degree in Chemistry and worked as a lecturer.
-He moved to Great Britain in 1990, and completed a PhD in Analytical Chemistry at Imperial College London.
+Silcox grew up in India, where he received a master's degree in chemistry and worked as a lecturer.
+He is from Madhya Pradesh and was living near Bhopal in the 1980s.
+Silcox moved to UK in 1990, and completed a PhD in Analytical Chemistry at Imperial College London.

 Career

 A part-time teacher, Silcox is known for his experimental, deadpan style of anti-humour.

-Silcox originally began performing in 2008 after attending a stand-up comedy course from City Lit.
+He originally began performing in 2008 after attending a stand-up comedy course from City Lit.
 After 50 gigs, he moved to Germany to focus on a career in science, returning to the UK to start gigging again in 2012.

-Since 2012, he has appeared on Channel 4's An Immigrant's Guide to Britain, The Big Asian Stand-Up on BBC, and Romesh Ranganathan's Comedians in Pubs Talking Comedy on BBC Three.
+Silcox was a BBC New Comedy Award finalist in 2013.
+He has performed a show at the Edinburgh Fringe every year since 2014.

-In 2018, Silcox starred in three episodes of the gritty YouTube mini-series, 'Silcox Investigates', where he played a Private Investigator.
-The remaining three episodes are due to be filmed in 2020.
+In 2018, Silcox starred in three episodes of the YouTube mini-series 'Silcox Investigates', playing a private investigator.
+In 2019 he featured as Edwin Herbert, Baron Tangley in Jay Foreman and Paul Kendler's Unfinished London YouTube series.

 In 2019, Silcox began appearing as Joe Lycett’s sidekick on Channel 4's Joe Lycett's Got Your Back, with a clip of him challenging Burger King on their motto "Have it your way" going viral and prompting a response from Burger King themselves.

-As an actor, Silcox has appeared on Man Like Mobeen, Sick of It and The Luke McQueen Pilots.

-He has performed a show at the Edinburgh Fringe every year since 2014.

-Silcox was a BBC New Comedy Award finalist in 2013.

-In 2019, Silcox was featured as Sir Edwin Herbert, Baron Tangley in Jay Foreman's Unfinished London series.

-In 2020, Silcox played the role of Raj in “The Telethon”, an update written by and starring George Vere, for the video game Not For Broadcast.
+In 2020, Silcox played the role of Raj in “The Telethon”, a bonus level of the video game Not For Broadcast.

-In 2022, Silcox played the role of Edgar, one of the retail assistants at the Peterborough branch of Sports Depot, in the 3 part comedy mini-series Sneakerhead, broadcast on Dave in the UK.
+In 2023, Silcox featured in a minor supporting role in the music video "Eggerson Keaveney" by YouTuber Jazz Emu.